-As merely an agent acting on behalf of NRCA, an NRCA Qualified Assessor acting in good faith should not be personally liable for the results of any NRCA decisions, actions or omissions related to the certification of any individual, nor any decisions, actions or omissions of any installer who becomes NRCA ProCertified.
+As merely an agent acting on behalf of NRCA, an NRCA Qualified Assessor acting in good faith should not personally be liable for the results of any NRCA decisions, actions or omissions related to the certification of any individual nor any decisions, actions or omissions of any installer who becomes NRCA ProCertified.
 This includes all actions or omissions relating to quality of performance or workmanship by any NRCA ProCertified installer.

 Most candidates complete the exam in less than two hours, but you are allowed up to 2 1/2 hours.

 Yes; you may retake the final exam after a five-day grace period.